martinhansdk/Continuous-Meter-Reader/README.md

 Running tests with out having to flush a lot of water makes sense, so use the

-   utils/SampleSender.py
+   cd go
+   ./SampleSender

 for this purpose.
-Run it using Python.